OfflineIMAP/offlineimap.github.io/_posts/2016-02-12-debian-upgrade-from-jessie-to-stretch.md

 reuploaded all the "new" mail before deleting all the "old" mail which is really inefficient.

+My problem was exactly the inverse of the one in [this blog post](https://kdecherf.com/blog/2015/09/12/how-not-to-migrate-emails-between-gmail-accounts/).

 ## How I avoided to do some reupload.

 Once the problem was understood I came up with a workaround which seems to work.